 Start / Stop BITS using Command prompt

-Also, you can use windows command prompt to Start / Stop BITS service.
+Also, you can use the windows command prompt to Start / Stop BITS service.
 To do this open the Command prompt as administrator.
 Then first use command sc bits query to Check The service is running or not.
 If everything is OK, You will see “STATE: 2 RUNNING” in the outputs.
 You may find “SATE: 1 STOP_PENDING“.

 Then you can use command net start bits to Start the BITs service.
 And You can use command net stop bits to Stop the service.

 I hope this post helps you to know about Background Intelligent Transfer Service.
-How BITS service works on the windows computer, Different version of BITs service with Feature updates.
+How BITS service works on the windows computer, Different versions of BITs service with Feature updates.
 And How to Start, Restart or Stop Background Intelligent Transfer Service using command prompt etc.